The Cellular Potts Model on Disordered Lattices

 In this context, the work by Sadhukhan and Nandi~\cite{Sadhukhan2021} should be mentioned, who have reported glassy behavior in the CPM with a Hamiltonian restricting the perimeter of the cells, as well as their area.
 This choice brings their version of CPM closer to the vertex and Voronoi models.
 However, we believe that the observation of square cells by these authors may be attributed to lattice artifacts~\cite{Mare}.
 For their large preferred perimeter regime, the \textit{interlocking} of cells can also be attributed to the underlying lattice.
 As a lattice-based model, CPM has the inherent weakness of dealing with target perimeter lengths.
 Our work most closely follows that of Chiang and Marenduzzo~\cite{Chiang2016} who identify a glass transition for the square-lattice CPM.
-However, in reproducing their results, we have conclusively shown that this glassy behavior is not present.
+However, in reproducing their results for the case of no self-propulsion, we have conclusively shown that this glassy behavior is not present.
+We did this by studying the hexatic orientational order parameter across the transition.
 Lastly, we turn to the results of Ref.~\citenum{Devanny2023}.
 They report a similar value of the shape parameter at the transition.
 However, they identify this transition as a jamming one.
 This is likely a misinterpretation of their findings, and this issue could be resolved by examining the hexatic order in their `jammed' phase.